Skip to main content

 Are you considering additional screening for attic and crawl space areas?
 Particularly in the more temperate climates where we live, attic spaces are typically warm spaces and therefore dry spaces, so some decrease where airflow is otherwise currently adequate shouldn’t be a problem.
 Moisture-related degradation problems could develop should a roof leak occur, but if that were to happen, even ventilation to code may not be sufficient.
 With crawl spaces, it would depend on soil moisture conditions, but there are other mitigation strategies that could be used in crawl spaces that could dramatically reduce the amount of required venting.
 For both attics and crawl spaces adding vents is always an option, although usually not a very satisfying one.
 You will note that in the IBHS NFPA one-page document here:

-IBHS Attic and Basement Vents and Wildfire Fact Sheet
+IBHS Attic and Crawl Space Vents Wildfire Fact Sheet

 Is the cost of these ember and flame-resistant vents worth the money?